-Congeners are found in larger amounts in dark liquors, such as brandy, whiskey, darker beer and red wine, than they are in clear liquors, such as vodka, gin and lighter beers.
+Congeners are found in larger amounts in dark liquors, such as brandy, bourbon, darker beer and red wine, than they are in clear liquors, such as vodka, gin and lighter beers.
 One particular congener — methanol — breaks down into the toxins formaldehyde and formic acid, which can worsen a hangover.

 - 12 ounces (355 milliliters) of beer — about 5 percent alcohol